As the war on diet continues to rage, here’s an earlier debate I was commissioned to write in 2010.

 The notion that just eating organic food is doing you good is a myopic view.
 Physical exercise is also the key to good health and eating organic seasonal vegetables should be mandatory health insurance.
 Consuming only organic food is not a weight loss program.
 While nutrition is 80% and fitness is 20% of the equation, oxygenation to the brain by way of interval fitness training, reduced caloric intake and a healthy, balanced emotional life are also mandatory components for the integrity of the digestive function.

-To any retailer, packaging and product presentation is one of the most important aspects to ‘catching’ the sale, nothing wrong with good packaging, as long as the product inside compares in taste and quality.
-Mary said “we always kept our packaging and labelling to the minimum, I suppose a ‘style and look’ in itself, but one that I feel is appropriate for the product.
+To any retailer, packaging and product presentation is one of the most important aspects to ‘catching’ the sale.
+There is nothing wrong with good packaging, as long as the product inside compares in taste and quality.
+Mary said “we always kept our packaging and labelling to the minimum; I suppose a ‘style and look’ in itself, but one that I feel is appropriate for the product.
 When I look at our customers shopping baskets these days there are clearly two types of shoppers.
 The wholefood shopper is still in existence, buying small grabs more frequently.
 The other is going for house made products, huge growth for us in this area, and embellishing their basket with small amounts of fresh, mainly fruit, and well packaged treats!”